 Q. What is Delaware's 'Vapor Product' tax rate?

 A. Effective 01/01/2018, Delaware is imposing a tax at the rate of 5 cents ($.05) per fluid milliliter of vapor product.
 Vapor product means any nicotine liquid solution or other material containing nicotine that is intended to be used with or in an electronic smoking device.

 Q. What is Delaware's 'Other Tobacco Products' tax rate?

-A. The other tobacco products tax rate is 15% of the wholesale purchase price of the tobacco.
+A. Effective 09/01/2017, the other tobacco products tax rate is 30% of the wholesale purchase price of the tobacco.
 These products include cigars, snuff, chewing tobacco, etc. and do not bear a Delaware tax stamp.
-The one exception to the 'Other Tobacco Products' tax rate is moist snuff, which effective January 1, 2008 is taxed at a rate of $0.54 per ounce.
+Exceptions to the 'Other Tobacco Products' tax rate include moist snuff (effective September 1, 2017 taxed at a rate of $0.92 per ounce) and vapor products (effective January 1, 2018 taxed at a rate of 5 cents ($.05) per fluid milliliter).

 Q. Who pays the 'Other Tobacco Products' tax?

 A. The 'Other Tobacco Products' tax is not directly paid by the consumer.
 Instead, this tax is paid by the person (typically a wholesaler) who brings into Delaware, or causes to be brought into Delaware, tobacco products (excluding cigarettes) for the purpose of sale.
 In addition, any person who makes or manufactures tobacco products in Delaware for sale in the state must also pay this tax.

 Q. What are cigarette tax stamps?